 My first book, Mestizos heraldos de Dios, was concerned with emerging ideas of race and difference in the early modern world by setting a controversy over the ordination of priests of mixed indigenous and European descent, mestizos, to the Catholic priesthood in late 16th-century New Granada against the backdrop of similar debates at the time in other regions of Spanish America, East and West Africa, India, and Japan.

-Alongside my work as an historian, I co-founded a non-profit foundation devoted to digitising the holdings of endangered archives and libraries in Colombia, making the results available and accesible online for free, and developing digital humanities and public history projects to bring them to new audiences.
+Alongside my work as an historian, I co-founded Neogranadina, a non-profit foundation devoted to digitising the holdings of endangered archives and libraries in Colombia, making the results available and accesible online for free, and developing digital humanities and public history projects to bring them to new audiences.
 With the help of UCSB graduate and undergraduate students, we have made thousands of colonial materials from Colombian archives available online for the first time.
 You can access them here.

 Research and Teaching Interests: